ArabianCoconut/DedSecTools/HashCheck/README.md

 feel free to open issues and pull request if you find some improvements

-# thank you and enjoy!
+# Thank you and enjoy!